 As I try to fulfill my most basic function as an adult, in front of my daughter, words fail me, again.
 The verbs are not conjugating.
 The gears shifting me from my own thoughts into French need greasing.
 They get stuck and I go silent.
 My niece stares at me.
 Parenting and uncling in French have linguistically undermined my authority.
 It’s the second to last day of the vacation and I vent my frustration to my wife, who does not take it well.

-Back home, Marlow comes to me in our still-silent apartment, climbs on top of my chest as I lay on the couch, and announces, to my amazement, that she will from now on be speaking to me in English.
+Back in Paris, Marlow comes to me in our still-silent apartment, climbs on top of my chest as I lay on the couch, and announces, to my amazement, that she will from now on be speaking to me in English.
 Without further preamble, she reveals herself to be fluent – she has been holding so much inside her, so much I didn’t even know was there.
 I grasp immediately that this will always be one of the most sincere and meaningful acts of love and generosity anyone has ever given me.
 She and her brother and mother continue on the next day to Valentine’s father’s house and I hang back in Paris, and for the first time in our six-year relationship, Marlow calls me on the phone daily and we speak to each other completely in English.
 I wonder if this is a fluke, but when she comes home, it continues.
 She divides her time now, spending part of each day in my homeland.